 In this work, we also investigate the X-ray outburst light curves of Aql X-1 together with its recurrence characteristics in the frame of DIMs.
-In our model, the physical reason for the formation of the knee is similar to that found by \citet{Lipunova2022}, while the functional form of the sharp decay after the knee is produced in a way rather different from the mechanism adopted in \citet{Lipunova2022}.
-Without including partial accretion or a strong propeller in the model, we show that the sharp $\Lx$ decay can be accounted for by taking the weak $\Mdotin$ dependence of the disc aspect ratio, $h/r$, into account in the X-ray irradiation flux calculations.
-In the model, repeating outbursts with similar X-ray outburst light curves and with a recurrence time in agreement with the observations can also be reproduced.
-In section~\ref{sec:Model}, we describe our model briefly.
-We discuss the results of the model calculations in section~\ref{sec:Results} and summarise our conclusions in section~\ref{sec:Conclusions}.
+In our model, the physical reason for the formation of the knee is similar to that found by \citet{Lipunova2022}.
+Taking the $\Mdotin$ dependence of the disk aspect ratio into account in the X-ray irradiation flux calculations, we demonstrate that the light curve morphology of Aql X-1 can be reproduced by the accretion luminosity without including partial accretion or a strong propeller in the model.
+As pointed out by \citet{Lipunova2022}, we also find that the weak $\Mdotin$ dependence of the disk aspect ratio significantly affects the decay morphology of the light curve.
+Furthermore, this model also reproduces the long-term characteristics of the recurrent outbursts of Aql X-1.
+The X-ray outburst light curves, the quiescent $\Lx$ level, and the recurrence time produced in the model are in good agreement with the observations.
+In section \ref{sec:Model}, we describe our model briefly.
+We discuss the results of the model calculations in section \ref{sec:Results} and summarize our conclusions in section \ref{sec:Conclusions}.